Statement of Policy | General Regulations | Permit Registration | Zone Parking Regulations

 f.
 Service Drive/Out-of-Zone/Restricted Street/Lawn/Sidewalk: $24

 g.
 Citations: $18

 53. Flagrant violations of the University’s Traffic & Parking Regulations may result in banning.
 Banning is the loss of the privilege to operate a motor vehicle on campus, and may result from the following:

 a.
 Any combination of University summonses and citations totaling ten (10) or more, with the duration of the ban to be determined by the facts of each individual case.
 Once an individual is banned, the total of all unpaid fines must be paid to have the ban lifted.

 b.
 Receipt of three (3) or more unregistered tickets for being parked on campus without a properly displayed permit.
 When all fines, traffic-related charges, and the parking permit fee have been paid, the individual may have his or her parking privileges reinstated.

 c.
-Failure to give correct information to the Office of Parking, Traffic, & Transportation.
+Failure to give correct information to Parking & Transportation Services.

 54. The University reserves the right to tow and impound any vehicle for the following violations:

 a.
 An abandoned motor vehicle, in accordance with state law.